qkrwlsghdcjsworlt/journal/journal.md

 1. Evolution of Magnetic Excitations Across the Metal-Insulator Transition in a Pyrochlore Iridate Eu$_2$Ir$_2$O$_7$

-1. **Magic-angle graphene superlattices: a new platform for unconventional superconductivity (Jarillo-Herrero, MIT)**
+1. **Magic-angle graphene superlattices: a new platform for unconventional superconductivity (magic angle, Jarillo-Herrero, MIT)**

 1. Topological semimetal state and field-induced Fermi surface reconstruction in antiferromagnetic monopnictide NdSb